State-by-state updates on demonstrations planned

 Sacramento

-Gov. Gavin Newsom said there is heightened security at the state Capitol in Sacramento, but said he has not decided whether or not to activate the National Guard, ABC7 reported.

-« We have personnel ready to respond to protect state property and ensure public safety as necessary, » a spokesperson for the California Highway Patrol told the Sacramento Bee.
+The state Capitol remained on lockdown along with parts of downtown Sacramento as authorities brace for the possibility of violence and protests.

+Security precautions ramped up Sunday, with authorities using fencing and concrete barriers to close off streets surrounding the state’s Capitol building and in front of the Sacramento County Sheriff’s office and jail.
+The barriers had not been in place Saturday.

-Fencing has surrounded the state Capitol since the spring, when Newsom’s coronavirus restrictions sparked demonstrations.
+Fencing has surrounded the state Capitol since the spring, when Gov. Gavin Newsom’s coronavirus restrictions sparked demonstrations.

 Nearly a dozen people were arrested Jan.
 6 during a pro-Trump rally outside the state Capitol.
 Sacramento police reported 11 individuals illegally carrying pepper spray had been taken into custody after hundreds of demonstrators had gathered in front of California’s Capitol building to show support for Trump.

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday